El Pijaral: Hiking in Anaga in Tenerife's Enchanted Forest

-Once you get out of the forest you arrive at the Mirador Cabezo del Tejo, where you will have an amazing view towards the coast, Taganana and the beaches of Anaga.
+Once you get out of the forest, you will arrive at the Mirador Cabezo del Tejo, where you will have an amazing view of the coast, Taganana, and the beaches of Anaga.

 We were extremely lucky to go on such a sunny and warm day in February, as we've seen that on some days the valley is covered by a sea of clouds so dense that you can't see anything of this amazing view.

-We spend more than 30 minutes here admiring the view and the beautiful birds while having a picnic and resting.
+We spend more than 30 minutes here admiring the view and the beautiful birds, while also having a picnic and resting.

-Actually, if you drive from the first car park where we left the car for a few more kilometers, you see another car park on the left and you can park there and go on the trail that will lead you to the Mirador.
+Actually, if you continue driving from the first car park where we left the car for a few more kilometers, you will see another car park on the left and you can park there and go on the trail that will lead you to the Mirador Cabezo del Tejo.

-This part of the hike is fairly easy and plane and doesn't require much effort.
+This part of the hike is fairly easy, with no level difference and doesn't require much effort.